FREE Case Review (866) 588-0600

 Related Article: What is the Longest Shift You Can Legally Work?

-Federal Labor Laws About Working 24 Hours Straight
+Federal Laws About Working 24 Hours Straight

 According to OSHA, working a 24-hour shift can cause employees emotional, mental, and physical stress.
-However, there is currently no comprehensive federal law preventing employers from requiring adult employees to work shifts of 24 hours or even more.
+However, there is currently no comprehensive federal law preventing employers from requiring adult employees to work shifts of 24 hours or even more [1].

-That said, laws are in place to ensure that employees receive pay for overtime shifts.
+That said, state laws are in place to ensure that employees receive pay for overtime shifts.
 Other laws limit working hours when safety is a primary concern, such as limits on the number of hours a truck driver may operate a vehicle.

 Read Also: How Many Days in a Row Can You Work?